Part of the Vitality Arts Special Report

 When we talk about Artful Aging at Next Avenue, we aren’t talking about therapeutic arts.
 We’re talking about how actively engaging in the arts — producing creative work — helps healthy older adults age better.
 That said, there is a lot to be learned about artful aging from research and programs that use the arts to help those with dementia.

 In addition to shedding light on how creativity sparks joy and helps even those with major memory challenges connect, many of these programs also benefit caregivers.
-The Giving Voice Chorus, for example (which we profiled recently), gives those with dementia and their caregivers a chance to sing and perform side by side.
+The Giving Voice Chorus gives those with dementia and their caregivers a chance to sing and perform side by side.

 Arts vs. Ageism

-In a recent interview with NPR, theater artist Anne Basting talked about other ways engagement in the arts can help older adults — with dementia and without.
-Earlier this week, Basting was awarded a MacArthur Foundation “Genius” grant for her work using the arts — particularly improv theater and storytelling — as a tool to change aging and negative perceptions of it.
+In an interview with NPR, theater artist Anne Basting talked about other ways engagement in the arts can help older adults — with dementia and without.
+In 2016, Basting was awarded a MacArthur Foundation “Genius” grant for her work using the arts — particularly improv theater and storytelling — as a tool to change aging and negative perceptions of it.

 Changing the perception of the way we see and experience aging is the impulse at the bottom of all of my work.